 We said in unison, “It’s meant to be.”

-Being sensitive to God’s guidance is vital when dealing with the hurting or the lonely.
+Being sensitive to God’s guidance is vital when dealing with people in need.

 Edited by Teena Myers, SCW Chairman